lmakarov/boot2docker-vagrant/README.md

 This way if boot2docker is NOT running, your `DOCKER_HOST` will default to `tcp://localhost:2375`.
 Otherwise `$(boot2docker shellinit)` will overwrite the variables and set `DOCKER_HOST` to point to the boot2docker VM.

+### Vagrant control

+Vagrant can be controlled (e.g. `vagrant up`, `vagrant ssh`, `vagrant reload`, etc.) from the root directory of the Vagrantfile as well as from any subdirectory.
+This is very usefull when working with multiple projects in subdirectories.